MChakrabartyy/Monolog-webapp/README.md

 - Multi-entry navigation and search
 - Maybe an easter egg that sends you cat pictures when you're sad

+### Unasked FYI: the inspo for the app name "Monolog" comes from the bengali word Mon, which means Heart.
+So, it's basically a safe space where you can write your heart out ( be it cursing your boss out or jutting down 3 am thoughts)
 ### 🧾 How to Run

 ```bash
 git clone https://github.com/MChakrabartyy/monolog-webapp.git
 cd monolog-webapp